 DIME stands for “Division (of Workers’ Compensation) Independent Medical Examination."
 Either party can request a DIME, and the requesting party pays for the DIME.

 You can request reimbursement for mileage and parking related to medical visits and to pick up medications or supplies related to the injury.
 You must request reimbursement within 120 days of travel.
 The insurance carrier must pay you within 30 days, or they must provide written notice stating why the reimbursement was denied.
-Mileage reimbursement rates are in the right column of this file.
+You may view a sample reimbursement form in the Claimant Brochure and get help determining the amount of repayment with our new online mileage calculator.